M3wP/Monopoly/C64/readme.md

 * The audio driver and IRQ handler is expecting a PAL machine.
 You will get strange results on an NTSC one, I expect.
 I may release an NTSC/PAL-N version in the future.
+* Clicking too quickly with the joystick at the very start seems to cause the game to think you're using the mouse.
+I might be able to fix this...

 ## TODO

-* Allow colours for players only unique in setup (disable buttons).
-  Important but not until other tasks complete.
 * Allow all players to confirm quiting the game - quit request interrupt!
 Use score value to offer a winner (by default) in this case.
 Important but not until other tasks complete.
 * Ensure all options/pages are displayed for all menus.
 * Add score to PStats dialog - score needed for quit.
 * Is rent3 SFX still a little lame?